 - Metal ring for lanyard attachment (instead of the pocket clip)

 |Beam intensity||100,00 cd|

 |Review date||July 2020|

 Handling of the light

 The electronic switch in the tail makes the light a little shorter than usual.
-Not that it's short in any shape or form, but for a medium-wide head and 18650 type flashlight, it's definitely on the shorter side.
-It looks a lot like the Noctigon KR4, that Peter reviewed.
+Not that it’s short in any shape or form, but for a medium-wide head and 18650 type flashlight, it’s definitely on the shorter side.
+It looks a lot like the Noctigon KR4, which Peter reviewed.

 The KR1 has a single switch, in the tailcap.
 Just like with most of the Anduril based flashlights.

 Before using the light, make sure everything is properly tightened.
 The design resembles the immense popular Lumintop FW3A and FW1A lights but with an improved design.
 The innertube (which is used to change modes) is held in place by a spring and a groove/lip.
 Please refer to the pictures to let it make sense.